Men's waterproof jackets, K-WAY

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

 Rain mac, anorak, parka… Call it what you will, a waterproof jacket is an essential bit of kit to have in your wardrobe – especially with the unpredictable UK weather.
-And whether you want to make a style statement on this year’s festival circuit, look sharp on your next camping trip, or just make it to the office without getting your suit soaked, there’s a waterproof jacket for you.
+And whether you want to make a style statement and look sharp on your next camping trip, or just make it to the office without getting your suit soaked, there’s a waterproof jacket for you.

 Of course, your choice should be based on what you will wear the most often, and what will go with your existing wardrobe, but there are a few things to consider when buying a waterproof jacket.
 Firstly (and this may seem obvious, but it can be surprisingly hard to tell), check that your coat of choice is actually waterproof.
 This means looking out for rubber rain macs and shells with water-resistant properties – Gore-Tex is usually a safe bet here – or you’ll end up damp and dissatisfied once the heavens open.